secretstartups/handbook/demand-generation/campaigns/agency-verticurl/index.html.md

 Should a requested send time be missed, Verticurl can take the liberty to schedule the send within 8 hours of the original ask.
 If the send time window goes beyond the 8 hour time frame, then Verticurl must get approval from sender to move to a different time.
 As an example, if the send time was scheduled for 6 AM ET, and for ever reason, the send time did not get scheduled for 6 AM ET, Verticurl can make the decision when to send the email if its between 6:01 AM ET - 2:01 PM ET on the same day of the send.

-## EMEA FMC Coordinator
+## EMEA/APAC FMC Coordinator
 The EMEA Field Marketing team has contracted for XYZ hours with Verticurl to augment their FMC duties as that team grows.

 The FMC resources can be found [here](/handbook/marketing/demand-generation/campaigns/agency-verticurl/#team).

-FMC DRI - Helena Dixon.
+EMEA FMC DRI - Helena Dixon.

 Verticurl FMC
 1. Priya - @priya_sridhar  `mohanapriya.thangavel@verticurl.com`